aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/sidetrack-ferrofluid-display/index.md

 ![](img_2737-2-large.jpeg)

-Sealed the edges with window silicone - good and water tight! + added pressure fro 24h
+Sealed the edges with window silicone - good and waterproof! + added pressure for 24h

 ![](img_2741-2-large.jpeg)